-There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
-No one individual should represent a considerable concentration of power.
+There is a clear division of responsibilities between the leadership of the Board and Management, and no one individual has unfettered powers of decision-making.

 3.1 Chairman and CEO

 Our Chairman and CEO is Mr. Frankle (Djafar) Widjaja.
 We believe that the Independent Directors have demonstrated a high commitment in their roles as Directors and have ensured that there is a good balance of power and authority.